GET TAX RELIEF NOW!

 Taxpayer Advocate Service Intervention

-between divisions.
-The Taxpayer Advocate Service can help resolve systemic issues affecting your Collection Due Process rights, statute of limitations protections, or ability to negotiate installment agreements or offer in compromise during simultaneous examination and collection proceedings involving separate taxable events.
+If the overlap between business audits, individual audits, and collections creates significant financial hardship, contact the Taxpayer Advocate Service to coordinate among divisions.
+The Taxpayer Advocate Service can help resolve systemic issues affecting your Collection Due Process rights, statute of limitations protections, or ability to negotiate installment agreements or offers in compromise during simultaneous examination and collection proceedings involving separate taxable events.

-Settlement involving Division Counsel, Technical Services, or Joint Committee review, engage a tax attorney with audit representation experience in these specialized procedures.
-Track Settlement negotiations can significantly impact both examination outcomes and collection alternatives, including installment agreements and offer in compromise for complex tax liability issues. collection statute of limitations periods run independently for each taxable event.
+● Statute of Limitations Protections Are Time-Sensitive: Both assessment and collection statute of limitations periods run independently for each taxable event.
 Missing critical deadlines during business audits or individual audits can extend these periods or eliminate your ability to challenge tax liability through judicial review, penalty abatement, or Collection Due Process Hearing procedures.

 When Professional Help Is Critical

 Seek immediate professional assistance from a tax attorney or enrolled agent for audit representation if the Collection has issued a Notice of Intent to Levy.
-In contrast, your business audits or individual audits are still open if you received a Notice of Deficiency and disagree with the proposed tax liability involving personal income, vendor payments, charitable deductions, or accounting accuracy, if you cannot organize the requested audit documents and applicable check sheets before the deadline, or if a Revenue Officer is threatening levy action.
+In contrast, your business audits or individual audits are still open if you received a Notice of Deficiency and disagree with the proposed tax liability involving personal income, vendor payments, charitable deductions, or accounting accuracy, if you cannot organize the requested audit documents and applicable check sheets before the deadline, or if a revenue officer is threatening levy action.
 You have not responded to the examiner within the statutory time limit.

-Internal Revenue Service processing issues affecting your Collection Due Process rights, statute of limitations protections, or ability to negotiate installment agreements, penalty abatement, or offer in compromise.
+Consider contacting the Taxpayer Advocate Service if you face financial hardship or systemic Internal Revenue Service processing issues affecting your Collection Due Process rights, statute of limitations protections, or ability to negotiate installment agreements, penalty abatement, or offer in compromise.

-Coordinating simultaneous examination and collection processes—whether involving business audits examining vendor payments and accounting accuracy, individual audits reviewing personal income and charitable deductions as separate taxable events, or complex matters handled by the Large Business and International (LB&I) Examination Process or Small Business and Self-Employed Division with potential Division Counsel, Technical Services, Joint
+Coordinating simultaneous examination and collection processes—whether involving business audits examining vendor payments and accounting accuracy, individual audits reviewing personal income and charitable deductions as separate taxable events, or complex matters handled by the Large Business and International (LB&I) Examination Process or Small Business and the self-employed division with potential division counsel, technical services, joint committee involvement, IMS SAIN 016 or IMS SAIN 724 tracking, track settlement discussions, or Letter 2205-D responses—requires professional audit representation from a tax attorney to navigate complex procedural rules, penalty abatement opportunities, installment agreements, offer in compromise options, statute of limitations protections, Collection Due Process Hearing procedures, judicial review rights under Internal Revenue Code provisions, and how actions in one process affect the other regarding tax liability and tax liens.

 Need Help With IRS Issues?